ozzaii/aref-ai-demo/README.md

-# Nanominds.ai - Artificial Programmable Intelligence with Tiny Models
+# Nanominds.ai - Artificial Programmable Intelligence with Efficient Models

-This repository contains a modern, responsive website for Nanominds.ai, a company specializing in creating lightweight, domain-specific AI models that deliver exceptional performance for targeted enterprise use cases.
+This repository contains a modern, responsive website for Nanominds.ai, a company specializing in creating efficient, domain-specific AI models that deliver exceptional performance for targeted enterprise use cases.
 Our focus is on highly efficient, programmable intelligence that requires a fraction of the resources of traditional AI while maintaining comparable performance for specific tasks.
+Our models can be deployed flexibly across enterprise environments—from data centers to edge devices—based on your specific needs.

 ## Features